 All of Jeff Ellis Management's lifeguards are extensively trained in CPR in the event that such a technique is needed.
 Drowning is a frequent cause of cardiac arrest and naturally it's a concern for every aquatic facility.
-However a highly trained lifeguard is more than capable of saving someone who is experiencing cardiac arrest and that's why we require our lifeguards to undergo continuous CPR training.
+A highly trained lifeguard is capable of providing lifesaving CPR for someone who is experiencing cardiac arrest.
+That is why we require our lifeguards to undergo continuous CPR training.

 Basic Life Support Sequence and Component Matrix